Participants in the first CIE/ISMI Teen Israel Leadership Institute, April 2018

 Steve Kerbel spent fourteen years as a synagogue education director before starting his own educational consulting business.
 Steve has worked as an educator for United Synagogue Youth and guided teen trips in Boston and Washington for a wide variety of organizations.

-The first seminar was held in April 2018
+The first seminar was held in April 2018 and the second was held in October 2018

 April 2018 Program Evaluation Results